 The next hour was the most fun I’d ever had in the ocean, swimming and tumbling and laughing in the sea with my daughter.
 All because I let her go.

-I let the waves carry her, and when they did, both of us found the strength to swim.
+I let the waves carry her, and when I did, both of us found the strength to swim.